dhruvna/CS190J-SurveyChain-Project/README.md

 ## A survey owner can close the survey or wait for it to close after the expiry block timestamp or when it reaches the maximum accepted data points.
 When a survey is closed, certain reward in ETH will be sent to the users participating in it.
 ### Completed
 - Surveys close at max entry points, they also close if the expiry block timestamp is in the past.
+- Owners can close surveys themselves (and only the owner)
 ### In Progress
 - Surveys close if the block timestamp expires, need to check with vm warping
 ### Not Implemented
-- Owners CANNOT yet close surveys themselves

 - No rewards are sent

 ## On a survey expiry block, the survey will always close after receiving all incoming data points in the same block (last minute submission).